thetillhoff/temingo/README.md

 <!--
 TODO
-temingo _can_ do (alternatively this should be put into a dedicated application ("website optimizer"?)):
+temingo _can_ do (alternatively this should be put into a dedicated application ("website optimizer"?) which could also include submodules like minifyCss, minifyHtml, minifyJs, prettifyCss, prettityHtml, prettifyJs):
 - content validation, for example check if the result is valid html according to the last file extension of the file.
 Supported extensions:
   - `.html`
   - `.css`